tmonfre/dali-dev-challenge/README.md

 - Make sure you are on the branch master
 - Navigate to `dali-dev-challenge/`
 - To build `npm run build`
-- To view locally 'npm run start'
+- To view locally `npm run start`
 ### Repo Structure
 - Code for frontend development is contained in the `app/` directory
-- Production distributed code is contained in the 'src/' directory
+- Production distributed code is contained in the `src/` directory
 #### Contents
 - The root `index.html` page redirects to the `src/` directory
 - Code constructing website pages is contained in `app/`